 Some of the salient ones are as follows:

-The trend of recent judicial precedents and directions released by the Central Board of Direct Taxes (CBDT) reveal that the authorities are now accepting that ownership of property and leasing it out may also be done as part of a “business,” apart from as a mere owner.
+The trend of judicial precedents and directions released by the Central Board of Direct Taxes (CBDT) reveal that the authorities are now accepting that ownership of property and leasing it out may also be done as part of a “business,” apart from as a mere owner.
 Some of these judicial precedents and directions are as follows:

 The Apex court in Chennai Properties & Investments Limited v.
 CIT, Karanpura Development Co.
 Limited and Rayala Corporation (P.) Limited v.
 ACIT, held that the deciding factor is not the ownership of the land or leases, but the nature of the activity of the taxpayer and the nature of the operations in relation to the same.
 Further, the Apex court has emphasised that for income to be characterised as “business income,” the activities actually carried out by the taxpayer need to be in line with its main object, according to its constitution documents.

-Further, the CBDT has recently issued circular no. 16/ 2017 dated 25 April, 2017, wherein it has been clarified that the income from letting out of premises/ developed space along with other facilities in an industrial park/ SEZ is to be charged to tax under the head PGBP and has guided the department in not filing any appeals on this issue and to withdraw/ not press upon appeals already filed.
+Further, the CBDT has issued circular no. 16/ 2017 dated 25 April, 2017, wherein it has been clarified that the income from letting out of premises/ developed space along with other facilities in an industrial park/ SEZ is to be charged to tax under the head PGBP and has guided the department in not filing any appeals on this issue and to withdraw/ not press upon appeals already filed.

-Recently, in the case of Raj Dadarkar & Associates v.
+In the case of Raj Dadarkar & Associates v.
 ACIT, the Apex court has held that apart from relying on the object clause, the taxpayer would be required to produce or refer any other material to show the conduct of activities as per its constitution documents.
 Based on the material produced by the taxpayer, the Apex court held that the taxpayer was unable to establish that he was engaged in any systematic or organised activity of providing services to the occupiers of the shops to constitute receipts from them as business income.

 Therefore, when taxpayers are able to provide factual material to substantiate that their activities are in the nature of business and in line with their constitution documents, we hope to see reduced litigation on this issue.
 Needless, judicial precedents also seem to test the substance over form of transactions.
 Risk of litigation and related cash tax outflows could impact transaction values in the real estate sector.